 A diagnostic report may include specific recommendations for accommodation(s).
 A prior history of an accommodation, without a demonstration of a current need, does not in and of itself warrant the provision of that accommodation.
-Each accommodation recommended by an evaluator should include a rationale.
-The evaluation should support the recommendations with specific test results or clinical observations.
+Each accommodation recommended by an evaluator should include evaluation support rationale.
+The should recommendations with specific test results or clinical observations.
 If an accommodation is not clearly identified in the diagnostic report, LMU will seek clarification and/or additional information either from the student's evaluator or from another trained professional chosen by LMU.
 LMU will make the final determination as to whether appropriate and reasonable accommodations are warranted and can be provided.
 LMU reserves the right to request reassessment of the student's disability when questions arise regarding assessment or provision of services previous accommodations or when the student requests additional services or accommodations above and beyond what has been previously provided to the student.

-6. Process for Receiving Reasonable Accommodations All documentation related to the student's disability and accommodations shall be maintained by the ADA Coordinator and the Associate Dean for Academics.
-Upon receipt of the documentation from the Associate Dean for Academics, the ADA Coordinator will meet with the student, either in person or by telephone, to discuss and make arrangements for accommodations for the upcoming semester.
-A Student Disabilities Form will be completed listing the agreed upon accommodations and will be signed by the student, the Associate Dean for Academics, and the ADA Coordinator.
+6. Process for Receiving Reasonable Accommodations All documentation related to the student's disability and accommodations shall be maintained by the University's legal counsel and the Associate Dean for Academics.
+Upon receipt of the documentation from the Associate Dean for Academics, the University's legal counsel may meet with the student, either in person or by telephone, to discuss and make arrangements for accommodations for the upcoming semester.
+A Student Disabilities Form will be completed listing the agreed upon accommodations and will be signed by the student, the Associate Dean for Academics, and the University's legal counsel.
 This process shall be followed each semester for which the student wishes to request accommodations.

-If a problem arises concerning the reasonable accommodations, the student should contact the ADA Coordinator for assistance (Ext.
-6251).
+If a problem arises concerning the reasonable accommodations, the student should contact the University's legal counsel for assistance (Ext.
+7070).